-- Blended design with digital content plus face to face or virtual options available. - Targeted to priority populations (e.g. new managers on appointment, new starters, new project managers) - Or people show interested / search a topic (e.g. analytical reasoning)
+- Blended design with digital content plus face to face or virtual options available. - new project managers) - Or people show interested / search a topic (e.g. analytical reasoning)

 Boosting human skills and capabilities is becoming more important, not less.
 When we are connected to each other, a wider purpose, and ourselves we are better able to navigate the inherently uncertain world we occupy.